-The lead agency workshops helped to refine the criteria used to assess whether a key dataset was fit for purpose to inform resilience and climate change.
-These criteria, set out below, are defined in Appendix C.
+The lead agency workshops helped define the criteria (Appendix C) used to assess whether a key dataset could be considered fit for purpose for resilience and climate change, based on:

 - Complete national coverage

 - Relevant data attributes

 - Adequate level of accuracy

 - Acceptable update programme

 - Suitable topography

 - Relevant metadata

 - Free to access

 - Creative Commons CC-BY licence

 - Suitable formats for download

 - Available as a webservice

 - The national source of truth

 - Ready to respond to an event

 - Discoverable on data.govt.nz

 The criteria were assessed by the lead agencies, and the resilience and climate change community were asked to confirm this assessment, based on data availability as at 30 August 2018.
-In addition, LINZ carried out a review of the metadata for each of the key datasets, based on the Metadata Content Guidance (see reference documents).
+In addition, LINZ carried out a review of the metadata for each of the key datasets, based on the Metadata Content Guidance (see Reference Documents).
 The result of the initial assessment by the lead agencies is shown on the next page.

-The feedback from NZGIS4EM and the fitness for purpose assessment were combined into a list of data improvements.
+The feedback from NZGIS4EM and the fitness for purpose assessment were combined into a list of required data improvements.
 The lead agencies were then asked to identify which of the data improvements were already in progress.

 The remaining improvements, which were not planned or budgeted, were shared with the resilience and climate change community as a survey (https://arcg.is/mib49).
 For each dataset, the survey asked respondents to assess the criteria above as either acceptable, not acceptable or don't know.
 The survey then presented the data improvements which are already being progressed by the lead agency.
 The unplanned improvements were presented, and respondents were asked to report on the importance of the improvement, and to share user stories to demonstrate the value of the data improvement.

 The survey ran during January to April 2019 and was split into two parts.
-The first survey targeted a representative from both central and local government who were recognised as being experienced users of one of the key datasets.
+The first survey ran from January to February and targeted a representative from both central and local government who were recognised as being experienced users of one of the key datasets.
 These users had the option of providing feedback on more than one dataset.

-The second survey replicated the same questions, but this version was made available to the wider resilience and climate change community.
+The second survey ran from March to April and replicated the same questions, but this version was made available to the wider resilience and climate change community.
 In addition, all the lead agencies were given the opportunity to share the survey with their own customer networks to gather additional feedback.

 A total of 98 survey responses were received.
 While both surveys returned a similar number of responses, the first survey provided more detailed user stories to demonstrate the importance of the data improvement.